Aquaveo/tethysapp_helm_template/README.md

     repository: "https://aquaveo.github.io/tethysapp_helm_template/"
 ```

-The following files from your app helm templates needs to be updated
+The following files from your app helm templates needs to be updated:
-+ deployment.yaml
++ deployment.yaml (with the following content)
   + {{- include "tethysapp.deployment" . }}
-+ ingress.yaml
++ ingress.yaml (with the following content)
   + {{- include "tethysapp.ingress" . }}
-+ pvc.yaml
++ pvc.yaml (with the following content)
   + {{- include "tethysapp.pvc" . }}
-+ service.yaml
++ service.yaml (with the following content)
   + {{- include "tethysapp.service" . }}

 You can also use the values.yaml files in this repo as a starting point for your values.yaml in the app.